-Some months ago I got a nice compliment on the site from a truly international angler (lives in South Africa but has fished all over the world).
+Some months ago I got a nice compliment on the site from a truly international angler who has fished all over the world.
 However, he said that he didn't understand why I didn't stock the Smith Niakis spinner.
 I replied that I had a bias against spinners because they cause line twist.
 He said the Niakis doesn't.
 In his words they "genuinely don't twist line and are lethal on panfish, bass, trout you name it.
 Clever design, built in power swivel and offset bodies.
 These Smith spinners are the real deal, fished them lots on mono, no line twist."

 The Smith Niakis has several design elements that I believe set them apart from the spinners that are readily available here in the US.

 It is very rare to see a split ring to attach the hook on a spinner but it is valuable for two reasons.
 First, it allows you to change the hook if it gets bent, broken or dull.
 Second, it acts like a universal joint and greatly reduces the chance that a twisting trout can get leverage to twist the hook out.

 The Smith Niakis comes in more weights and colors than I could possibly stock.
 The 3 gram and 6 gram spinners come with single hooks.
 The other sizes (which I do not import) come with trebles.
 The 3g Niakis comes with a size 1 blade and a size 8 Gamakatsu hook.
 The 6g Niakis comes with a size 6 Gamakatsu hook.